CW Confirms Fates Of 'The Originals,' 'iZombie,' And Two Other Shows

 — Charlie Schneider (@AwesomEmergency) May 10, 2017

 Black Lightning will likely take a fall spot.
 This is another DC superhero show, focusing on a teacher who is also a retired superhero.
-The CW is arguably playing it safe with this addition, considering four other DC shows have already proven highly popular with the viewers.
+The CW is arguably playing it safe with this addition, considering four other DC shows have already proven very popular with the viewers.
 All four other DC shows have been renewed for the season.
-This is a show that was originally offered to FOX, but The CW has picked it up; possibly since Supergirl has proven more viable on the younger network.
-NBC did attempt a DC show with Powerless but it has been cancelled after just one season.
+This is a show that was originally offered to FOX, but The CW has picked it up, possibly since Supergirl has proven more viable on the younger network.
+NBC did attempt a DC show with Powerless, but it was canceled after just one season.

-A Dynasty reboot has been confirmed, by the creators of Gossip Girl.
+A Dynasty reboot from the creators of Gossip Girl has been confirmed.
 Nathalie Kelley will play the role of Cristal, who is engaged to Black Carrington.
 This proposal will certainly cause some family drama.

 As for the third drama, Matt Barr and Christina Ochoa will return to TV screens in Valor.
 The U.S. air base drama will focus on helicopter pilots investigating problems in clandestine missions.